Professor Paul Curran

 Vice-Chancellor Professor Paul Curran joined City University London in 2010 having served previously as Vice-Chancellor at Bournemouth University and Deputy Vice-Chancellor at the University of Southampton.

 A former NASA research scientist and advisor to the European Space Agency (ESA), Paul's award-winning work in ecological Earth observation, involving the use of satellite sensors to monitor the environment, is published widely.
-With a focus on climate change, current research involves the estimation of terrestrial chlorophyll content from regional to global scales.
+With a focus on climate change, his current research involves the estimation of terrestrial chlorophyll content from regional to global scales.

 Appointed to the Chair in Physical Geography at the University of Swansea in 1990 Paul had previously held a research post with the NASA Ames Research Center in California, academic posts at the Universities of Sheffield and Reading and a visiting academic post at the University of New South Wales.
 At the University of Southampton, from 1993, he held the Chair in Physical Geography, was Head of Geography, Dean of Science and Head of Winchester School of Art before being appointed Deputy Vice-Chancellor; he is now a Visiting Professor.
-Between 2005 - 2010 Paul led the transformation of Bournemouth University.
+Between 2005 and 2010 Paul led the transformation of Bournemouth University.
 With a focus on academic excellence it moved swiftly to become the competitive outward facing institution it is today.

 Professor Curran is the youngest recipient of the Remote Sensing Society's Gold Medal and has received achievement awards from the Royal Geographical Society, NASA, ESA and the International Society for Photogrammetry and Remote Sensing.
 Her Majesty The Queen approved the award of the Patron's Medal of the Royal Geographical Society to Paul, for his 'international development of geographical science'.